You May Also be Interested in Reading...

 Related Practices and Industries

-Greg Cook, partner in the Birmingham office and chair of the Financial Services Litigation Practice and Sloane Bell, attorney in the Birmingham office and member of the Litigation Practice, authored an article in the March 2019 edition of the The Alabama Lawyer, published by the Alabama State Bar, about the Alabama Supreme Court’s amendments to Alabama Rules of Civil Procedure 26 and 37 regarding proportionality and ESI (electronically-stored information).
+Sloane Bell, attorney in the Birmingham office and member of the Litigation Practice, co-authored an article in the March 2019 edition of the The Alabama Lawyer, published by the Alabama State Bar, about the Alabama Supreme Court’s amendments to Alabama Rules of Civil Procedure 26 and 37 regarding proportionality and ESI (electronically-stored information).

 One of the main issues covered in the article pertains to Rule 26 which defines the scope of discovery.
 Rule 26(b)(1) now guides how parties may obtain discovery regarding any matter as long as its proportional to the needs of the case.
 Through the change to this Rule, proportionality is now a requirement which will be of particular importance for more complex cases, including commercial disputes, class actions, multi-party actions, product liability actions and actions involving electronic discovery.